duellsy/pockpack/readme.md

 # GetPocket Package

+NB This package NOT ready for use, please do not install.

 This package is for connecting to the [getpocket API](http://getpocket.com/developer/)

 You'll need to register an app with getpocket, and use the generated tokens provided in order for you to be able to connect to the API.